 Moscow winter temperatures are in the teens, 20s and 30s, and summer temperatures are in the 70s and low-80s.
 On average, the area receives 50 inches of snow and 23 inches of rain each year.
 On the comfort index, a combination of temperature and humidity, Moscow ranks well above the national average.
 The air quality meets the national average.

 There are a few drawbacks to retirement here.
 College students are everywhere and may be too omnipresent for some people.
 The poverty rate is above the national average, but much of this is attributed to the large student population.
 The town is off the beaten path and not easy to reach (I-90 runs through Spokane 80 miles to the north).
-A breeze often blows most of the time, and strong winds are not uncommon.
+A slight breeze is nearly omnipresent, and strong winds are not uncommon.